tfsec/tfsec.github.io/_docs/azure/security-center/defender-on-appservices.md

 ---
+title: azure-security-center-defender-on-appservices
-title: Ensure Azure Defender is set to On for container registries
+description: Ensure Azure Defender is set to On for container registries
 shortcode: azure-security-center-defender-on-appservices
 legacy:
 summary: Ensure Azure Defender is set to On for container registries